seancarmody/ngramr/README.md

 ### R package to query the Google Ngram Viewer

-*The package has been updated to deal with the change to Google's website.*
+*This package is currently broken due to changes in Google's ngram viewer website.
+I am planning on attempting a fix.*

 Note: with the switch to using `RCurl` to access SSL pages, `ngramr` will generally no longer work behind a proxy.